-- Cognitive and creative skills to exercise critical thinking and judgment required to independently solve problems and be responsible and accountable for own learning and professional practice. - Collaborative skills and be able to work with colleagues in a professional setting, exercising the highest standards of ethical behaviour required of a health and community services practitioner. - The ability to critically evaluate theories, policies and research in health and community services and apply to professional practice in health and community services. - 8.
-The skills to build inclusive cultures to integrate the varied needs of diverse individuals and communities into professional practice.
+- 5. Develop cognitive and creative skills to exercise critical thinking and judgment, enabling the independent resolution of problems while taking responsibility and accountability for one's own learning and professional practice. - Demonstrate collaborative skills and effectively work with colleagues in a professional setting, upholding the highest standards of ethical behavior expected of a health and community services practitioner. - 7.
+The ability to critically evaluate theories, policies, and research in health and community services, and to apply this knowledge to professional practice in the field. - 8.
+The skills to build inclusive cultures to integrate the varied needs of diverse individuals and communities into professional practices.